 Resilience and the Myth of the Super Kid

 What characteristic improves a child’s academic attainment, career prospects, mental health, physical health and future happiness?
 The answer is ‘resilience’; which is the ability to cope with pressure and stress and bounce back from adversity.
 Is resilience something that only the ‘Super Kid’ is born with?
 If not, what can you do as a parent to develop this capacity?
-We regard many of the tutors we introduce as natural mentors who will build resilience in your children.
-If you are searching for a private tutor who will also act as a mentor to your child, please call one of our tuition consultants.

 The Discovery of Resilience

 Resilience is an important concept in education today but this was not always the case.
 Resilience research gathered pace in the 1980s when longitudinal studies from the 1960s and 1970s started coming to fruition.
 Rather than studying adults once a problem had emerged, this research followed the lives of ‘at risk’ children to see how and why problems emerged.
 These were children growing up in conditions of great adversity like neglect, abuse, poverty, parental depression and schizophrenia.

 As the children of these studies grew up an amazing finding emerged, which showed that over 50%of children did not repeat the patterns of their past in the own adult lives.
 Certain children were found to be resilient in spite of severe stress and adversity.

 It was also found that these were not genetically superior ‘super-kids’.
 These were not children whose inner fortitude somehow made them impervious to stress.
 Invulnerability is still often confused with resilience.
 However, what makes a child resilient is not a Teflon ego or the ability to breeze through a crisis unscathed.